-If you have a “bucket list,” get out your pen and jot down Cumberland Island, Georgia.
+If you have a “bucket list,” jot down Cumberland Island, Georgia.
 Perhaps you can’t make it there anytime soon, but it’s worth putting on life’s agenda.

-Always a natural place of wonderment, there’s more intrigue with the start of motorized tours of this Georgia barrier island’s northern, more remote areas that, until recently, were difficult for the public to reach (see Cumberland photo gallery below).
+Always a natural place of wonderment, there’s more intrigue with the addition of van tours to see historic sites located in remote northern areas that were previously difficult for the public to reach on Cumberland Island.

-The beautiful Plum Orchard underwent a multi-million dollar repair by the Park Service a few years back.
+A main attraction of the “Lands and Legacies Tour” is visiting the gorgeous Plum Orchard, a former Carnegie mansion.
 Circa 1898, built by Lucy Carnegie, the home is a magnificent “Classical Revival” mansion of 22,000 square feet.
 Step through the grand entry into another era of southern comfort.
 The beautiful Plum Orchard mansion underwent a multi-million dollar repair by the National Park Service to be able to open it for public viewing.

-Cumberland’s new motorized tours now allow access to “the Settlement” area in High Point, dating back to the late 1880s, a small village enclave of former slaves and their heirs.
+Cumberland’s Lands and Legacies van tour provides access to “the Settlement” area in High Point, dating back to the late 1880s, a small village enclave of former slaves and their heirs.
 This is also the location of an historic 1890s First African Baptist church, the tiny timber chapel that became famous worldwide as the location where John F. Kennedy Jr. wed Carolyn Bessette in September 1996.
-It’s said JFK Jr. loved visiting Cumberland Island, a secluded getaway he had journeyed to since he was a teenager.
+It’s said JFK Jr. loved visiting Cumberland Island, a secluded place he escaped to many times since he was a teenager.
 The couple’s wedding reception was held at the island’s only lodging establishment, the lovely Greyfield Inn, run by Carnegie heirs.
-Folks with reservations at Greyfield can get direct transportation over to Cumberland from Fernandina Harbor Marina via the inn’s private ferry, the Lucy R. Ferguson.
-The Greyfield Inn has their own naturalist on staff and offers guests private tours around the island.
-(The only other way to stay overnight on Cumberland is camping — one campground with cold showers and restrooms located at Sea Camp, and another remote camping spot for true roughing it in the wild.)

-Caveat emptor!
-The Cumberland Island park service forewarns potential passengers thinking about taking the motorized tours to expect a “long and arduous” trip.
-It’s around 30 miles round trip, to the northend of Cumberland Island, accessing a remote area of this amazing island that has been difficult for most to reach (by hiking or biking), until now.
-The park service indicates the tour will take from five to six hours.
-The tours will traverse the main island corridor through maritime forest — Grand Avenue — an unpaved road with rough surface in spots, so be prepared for a jarring ride along the way.
-Obviously, this tour will not be everyone’s cup of tea, and not suitable for young children or people with some health issues.
-Restroom stops will also be limited.
+The Cumberland Island park service forewarns potential passengers to expect a “long and arduous” van tour.
+It’s around 30 miles round trip, to the northend of Cumberland Island, accessing a remote area of this amazing island.
+The park service indicates the tour will take five to six hours.
+The Lands and Legacies tour traverses the main island corridor through maritime forest — Grand Avenue — an unpaved road with rough surface in spots, so be prepared for a jarring ride along the way.
+This tour will not be easy for all, and not suitable for young children or people with some health issues.
+Restroom stops will be limited.

 Also realize that there are no concessions or restaurants on Cumberland Island.
 You must bring food and water for the day, be sure to pack sunscreen and bug repellent, and you will be required to carry all trash back to the mainland.
-Passengers on the motorized tours may only bring a small backpack or bag (no hard coolers or camera tripods) due to limited space.
+Passengers on the van tours may only bring a small backpack or bag (no hard coolers or camera tripods), due to limited space.

-Read another Amelia Island Living article covering Cumberland Island highlights, “Is Tranquility the Tonic You Seek?
-Cumberland Island, Georgia.
-A Feast for Eyes and Soul,” in the TRAVEL GUIDE section.
-Be sure to also review Cumberland Island National Seashore’s Frequently Asked Questions for further information about the new “Lands and Legacies Tours.”
+Read a detailed Amelia Island eMagazine article covering Cumberland Island highlights, “Is Tranquility the Tonic You Seek?
+Cumberland Island, a Feast for Eyes and Soul.”